pjs_ a year ago

 That's what you're describing, so I'd look at how the genome is constructed to understand why it's not doing more.

-• iamgopal 15 days ago
+• iamgopal a year ago

 More improvement needs wild environment changes.

-jmole 15 days ago
+jmole a year ago

 this is fun, even though the speed controls aren't super intuitive.
 You can press "Surprise" to speed things up and go through a bunch of iterations quickly.